stylight/handbook/_docs/personal-growth.markdown

 3. **Company**
 You have impact across teams.
-You lead cross-team efforts involving more people and drive them to completion and/or you take on large challenges, working with diverse stakeholders in multiple teams to solve a problem that affects the entire company.
+You lead cross-team efforts involving many people and drive them to completion and/or you take on large challenges, working with diverse stakeholders in multiple teams to solve a problem that affects the entire company.
 You are responsible for solving company-wide problems, and/or you are a go-to person across the company to solve very complex problems.

 ### Some questions to dig deeper